diogocavilha/fancy-git/README.md

 You can follow the steps as you did for `grep`, but this time, installing `gnu-sed` by running `brew install gnu-sed`.

 - **Problems upgrading from v6.0.5 to a newest version**
-If you've just upgraded it from v6.0.5 to a newest version, you might have seeing an error, because fancygit can't find its configuration file.
+If you've just upgraded it from v6.0.5 to a newest version, you might have seeing an error, because FancyGit can't find its configuration file.
 You can fix that just by running `fancygit --config-reset`.
-It'll create a default configuration file and reset the fancygit state.
+It'll create a default configuration file and reset the FancyGit state.

 - **Icons rendering**
 **System:** Windows (WSL) - [reported issue](https://github.com/diogocavilha/fancy-git/issues/70).
 If you use Windows terminal, under WSL system, Fancy Git will not render icons and symbols properly.
 In this case, you can use [this font](https://github.com/microsoft/cascadia-code).
 This might solve the problem.

-# Contributing :rocket:
+# :rocket: Contributing

 [Guidelines for contributing](https://github.com/diogocavilha/fancy-git/blob/master/CONTRIBUTING.md)